slsanc/gabiri/README.md

 ## Prerequisites

-To run this application, you will need MySQL running on your computer.
+To run this application, you will need MySQL running.

 ### Getting Started

  Simply change the spring.datasource.username and spring.datasource.password settings in the application.properties file to the username and password of a MySQL user with schema-creation privileges on your server.
-If a schema does not already exist for this application, it will create one automatically.
+If a schema does not already exist for this application, one will be created automatically when you run it.

-Once you connect to Gabiri through your browser, you will be prompted to give a username and password.
-The defaults are “user” and “pass”, though you can change this in the application.properties file as well.
-Creation of new user accounts is a planned feature but has not yet been implemented yet.

 ## Built With